M33rschaum/technical-writing-portfolio/technical-docs/TECHNICAL.md

  🧑‍💻 Technical Documentation

-This section showcases user guides, API references, and technical setup instructions I’ve written or prototyped.
+This section showcases user guides, API references, and setup instructions I’ve written or prototyped—available in both Markdown and PDF formats.
-Each document is written in Markdown, with a focus on clarity, structure, and ease of use.
+Each document emphasizes clarity, structure, and ease of use, making technical content accessible to diverse audiences.

 ---